-MISS Fannie Rawls, Mr. A. L. Carter.
+Miss Fannie Rawls, Mr. A. L. Carter.

 Ida Rice.
-Ho .
+Hon.
 Chas.
 Price.

 Mary E. Carter, Mr. Bernard Rawls.

-Ida Roberts.
-C. T. Rawls.
+Ida Roberts, " C. T. Rawls.

-6. Sallie Farrar, R. R. Rawls.
+Sallie Farrar. " R. R. Rawls.

-Agnes Macfie, II.
+Agnes Macfie, " II.
 B. Carter.

-44 Agnes Rice, Frank Rawls.
+Agnes Rice, " Frank Rawls.

-Mamie Macfie, Horace Carter.
+Mamia Macfie. " Horace Carter.

-Bessie Farrar.
-340 A. F. Chunn.
+Bessie Farrar, " A. F. Chunn.

-Lily Dawkins, W. H. Penland.
+Lily, Dawkins, " W. H. Penland.

-66 Mary MeLure.
-W. O. Connor.
+Mary McLaire. " W. O. Connor.

 Blanche Herndon, " J. G. Martin.

-Mrs. Rawls .
+Mrs. Rawls Hon.
 M. E. Carter

-Susannah Rawls, Dr. B. F. Rawls.
+Miss Susannah Rawls, Dr. B. F. Rawls.

+the Attendants filed

+te nged behind the rail-

-On reaching the chancel the Attendants filed to the right and left and ranged behind the railing, while the intended Bride and Groom met and faced the Minister in front of the railing and Altar.
+ing, while the intended Bride and Groom met and faced the Minister in front of the railing and Altar.

 The impressive marriage service of the Episcopal Church was then solemnly administered by Rev. J. D. McCallough.
-Dr. Rawls gave away the bride: the ring was placed upon her finger, the sacred benediction was pronounced, and the nuptials completed-South Carolina and North Carolina had added another link to the chain of interests that must bind them together.
-It would give us pleasure to be able to describe the handsome dresses of the bridesmaids. and general make-up of Ladies dresses that we cannot attempt it.
+Dr. Rawls gave away the bride; the ring was placed upon her finger, the sacred benediction was pronounced, and the nuptials completed-South Carolina and North Carolina had added another link to the chain of interests that must bind them together.
+It would give us pleasure to be able to describe the handsome dresses of the bridesmaids, and general make-up of Ladies dresses that we cannot attempt it.
 We are a far more competent judge of Ladies faces, and we can say that in this case, we thought all of them were very fascinating and appeared as if they wished they were brides in stead of brides attendants.

-The bride was dressed with uncommon taste in handsome white satin, and enveloped in a rich lace veil.
-She locked lovely in her happiness, and we can honestly say that every heart in that large assembly of witnesses was filled with the carnest hope that she, whose genial spirit and pure example had always contributed so greatly pen.
-Mr. W. R. Davis is the man who built to the social enjoyment of all ages of our comthe first house upon the "burnt district," and munity, pay find in the new sphere she had he hangs out the very appropriate sign of the entered slove and respect as fervent and steadfast as is the affection for her in this community
+The bride was dressed with uncommon taste, in handsome white satin, and enveloped in a rich lace veil.
+She locked lovely in her happiness, and we can honestly say that every heart in that large assembly of witnesses was filled with the carnest hepe that she, whose genial spirit and pure example had always contributed so greatly to the social enjoyment of all ages of our community, hay find in the new sphere she had entered glove and respect as fervent and steadfast as is the affection for her in this community.